semanticClimate/p/en/events/journal_ALIS.md

 #### Abstract

 Science is referred to as "self-correcting" science because it is predicated on the replication of earlier research1.
 The ultimate goal behind making raw data available is to generate new knowledge on the basis of previous findings2.
 However, in many cases, it can be challenging to repeat scientific research since there is insufficient data to validate or verify the conclusions.
 To foster the reproducibility and promote sustainability of research, publishers/journals have started adopting data policies.
 Authors are being encouraged to share their data to publish articles and scholarly journals are playing vital role in such process.
+Problem Statement:
+No study has been found analyzing the existing research data policies of SDG (Sustainable Development Goals) journals.
+There is a greater need for a critical study of the research data policies of the SDG journals.
+In response to this gap, study analyses the research data policies of journals supporting SDGs indexed in Scopus database.
+The study is designed to answer the following research questions:
+1. Which are the top journals contributing to each SDGs and how many of them have research data policies?
+2. What are the trends related to the research data associated with each SDGs?
+3. What are the common and unique features of the research data policies of SDG journals?
+4. How the journals related to SDGs are promoting the sustainability of the research articles published in this area of research?

 ## 13: Why are libraries still violating procurement rules? or Libraries should also follow procurement rules